 SA ballot CRC teleconferences, albeit announced in the WG and consisting of WG participants, operate under the authority of the sponsor, and are therefore permitted to vote on formal motions.

-Teleconferences are generally approved during the closing 802.11 plenary, and cover the period from 10 days after that plenary to 10 days after the next closing 802.11 plenary.
+Teleconferences are generally approved during the closing 802.11 plenary meeting, and cover the period from 10 days after that plenary to 10 days after the next closing 802.11 plenary meeting.
 Any changes to the teleconference schedule after the closing plenary shall be made by announcement to both the WG and relevant group’s reflector at least 10 days in advance.

 Details of 802.11 teleconferences are posted on the 802.11 website.
 It is the responsibility of the relevant chair to provide bridge details in advance to the WG vice chair responsible for publishing these details.